The Rundown

 - May not be suitable for your pooch if they are sensitive to grains

-Boston Terriers tend to be lively little things, but when they start to slow down they can be prone to picking up weight if their diet isn’t adjusted.
-Blue Buffalo is our pick for the best dog food for a small breed who is a little chunky.
+Boston Terriers tend to be lively little things, but when they start to slow down especially as they age, they can be prone to picking up weight if their diet isn’t adjusted.
+Blue Buffalo Life Protection Dry Dog Food is a highly recommended dog food that promotes weight management.

 click to see more